symmy596/SurfinPy/docs/source/README.rst

    - Module to calculate the zero point energy and vibrational entropy
    - Encorporate the zero point energy and/or the vibrational entropy into a phase diagram.

-The code has been developed to analyse VASP calculations but is compatible with other ab initio codes.
+The code has been developed to be used with any ab initio code as it only requires a list of energies and vibrational frequencies.
 `surfinpy` was developed across several PhD projects and as such the functionality focuses on the research questions encountered during those projects, which we should clarify are wide ranging.
 Code contributions aimed at expanding the code to new problems are encouraged.